 I'm such an idiot, which is just more evidence that I'm a failure.

-But it's a complete setup, because the negative thought about ourself was driven by the negative core belief!
-The process is entirely circular, with core beliefs driving our automatic thoughts, and those thoughts in turn being used to justify the core belief.
+But it's a complete setup because the negative thought about ourselves was driven by the negative core belief!
+The process is entirely circular, with core beliefs driving our automatic thoughts, and those thoughts, in turn, being used to justify the core belief.

 Where Do Our Core Beliefs Come From?

 As I discuss in my forthcoming book Cognitive Behavioral Therapy Made Simple, some of us may be more likely to develop negative core beliefs based on our genetic makeup.
 But the specific beliefs we develop are driven by our life experiences and the lessons we take from them.

 Cathy traced her belief about being a failure to her continual sense while growing up that her parents were disappointed with her because her older sister was smarter and more popular (or so Cathy thought).
 Even as she experienced considerable professional success, Cathy couldn't shake the feeling that her parents saw her as a disappointment.